Remortgage Calculator

 There are many potential benefits to remortgaging including:

 • Saving money.
-Remortgaging onto a new deal means you won’t have to pay your lender’s standard variable rate, which can be very expensive.
+One of the main reason why many people remortgage is to save money by switching to a new deal instead of paying their lender’s standard variable rate, which can be very expensive.
 Use this remortgage calculator to instantly see how much you’ll pay each month.

 • You want to overpay on your mortgage by more than your existing lender allows.